-Here’s just a few ideas to get you started!
+Here are just a few side hustle ideas to get you started!

 In the summer, people often need a hand getting errands done before vacation—or even while they’re on vacation.
 If you get summer Fridays or have a flexible work schedule, take advantage of that to earn some extra cash by running errands or doing shopping on demand.

-You won’t make a ton of money, but you’ll definitely get a few bucks here and there without a lot of effort.
+You won’t make a ton of money with these side hustle ideas, but you’ll definitely get a few bucks here and there without a lot of effort.

 Help out with errands, basic home maintenance, phone calls, and other low-stress tasks as an on-demand personal assistant.
 You can sign up with a service like Task Rabbit, Thumbtack, Fancy Hands, or Perssist to do all kinds of tasks.

 With Task Rabbit or Thumbtack, you’ll be running basic errands for people, like taking care of the dry cleaning or helping set up IKEA furniture.